pemprojects/homeofpeace-website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React Application for Home Of Peace Website (NGO)

+This project has been created using React product of facebook and some dependencies include bootstrap

-## Available Scripts
+## Running App
+### `npm start`

 After cloning the app from the git repository.
-In the project directory, you can run:

-### `npm start`
+Run npm start after moving to the project folder.

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\